survive-the-century/survive-the-century/book/text/chapter_lucky-procrastinator.md

 World leaders lock ten of the smartest inventors on Earth in a room for a year and ask them to invent a technology to magically fix climate change.

-They warn you there’s a one in ten chance that they’ll find something.
+They warn you there’s a one-in-ten chance that they’ll find something.

 <div data-js-var="js-rand-luck-low" markdown="1" class="hidden">